Is ORM enough? Why you also need direct guest feedback

 Some demographics of guests seldom leave online reviews

-While our hotelier has certainly listened to the feedback she has been given, and has acted upon it, this feedback might not be representative of the experiences of all, or even most, of her guests.
+While our hotelier has certainly listened to and acted upon the feedback she has been given, this feedback might not be representative of the experiences of all, or even most, of her guests.

 Her older guests are less tech-savvy, and don’t use online review sites.
 Unsurprisingly, they also don’t notice the Wi-Fi issues, but they do really appreciate the view from the dining room.

 Our hotelier should be paying attention to all demographics of guests and soliciting feedback from all of them.
-This will allow her to spot more of her hotel’s strengths and weaknesses than if she is only getting feedback from one type of guest.
+This will allow her to spot more of her hotel’s strengths and weaknesses than if she only gets feedback from one type of guest.

 Our hotelier got answers to questions she didn’t ask

-She also knows that guests aren’t as happy with their sleep quality as they could be because TripAdvisor asks them to rate it out of five, but she doesn’t know if she should look into getting blackout lining on her curtains, or if it is the noise from the pub next-door that is keeping her guests up.
+She does know that guests aren’t as happy with their sleep quality as they could be because Tripadvisor asks them to rate it out of five, but she doesn’t know if she should look into getting blackout lining on her curtains, or if it is the noise from the pub next-door that is keeping her guests up.

-Our hotelier should be using direct feedback to expand upon the information she is getting via online reviews.
-She knows that sleep quality might be an issue for some guests from online sources; she can now use direct feedback to find out what she can do to improve her guests sleep quality.
+Our hotelier should use direct feedback to expand upon the information she gets via online reviews.
+She knows that sleep quality might be an issue for some guests from online sources; she can now use direct feedback to find out what she can do to improve her guests' sleep quality.

 She can also use direct feedback questionnaires to ask detailed questions about issues particular to her hotel, and might discover that the addition of some inexpensive grab-rails will make the costly new pool much more pleasant for her older guests.